Autism MA

 As a Northumbria University student, you’ll have access to all the state-of-the-art facilities you’d expect at a top university; access to all the literature you need via the library or online collections, comfortable lecture theatres and tutorial rooms, study spaces to suit group work, individual and collaborative study as well as technology like PCs and laptops.
 When you study social work and education, you’ll also access the Coach Lane campus which houses industry-standard facilities and equipment related to education and social care.

-Find out more and take a virtual tour of our Coach Lane campus facilities.
+Find out more and take a virtual tour of our Coach Lane campus facilities and see our campus maps.

 We’re proud of our reputation and our league tables speak for themselves.